svalenti52/Duelling_Idiots/README.md

     that it is approximately linear in the unit interval.
 In the text is given that the slope is equal to e^(-gamma) (Euler's number followed by Euler's constant).

-    4) Inscribe a circle within the unit square.
-Then pick points at random within the square (represent the number of points in the square by S) and determine whether it is also contained within the circle (represent the number of points in the circle by C).
+    4) Inscribe a circle centered at the origin within a 2x2 square (the radius of the circle is 1).
+Then pick points at random within the quarter square that contains the unit interval for the x and y axes.
+Let S represent the total count of random points.
+Let C represent the count of the of the subset of points that also fall within the circle (this section of the circle has area pi/4).
     The value C/S * 4 will approximate pi.

     Associated files: snow1.cpp, snow1_1.cpp, snow2.cpp, snow3.cpp, and snow_pi.cpp.